malston/training-books-ms/README.md

 * Remove the container after the execution of the tests is finished
 * The current host directory should be mounted as the */go/src/docker-flow* volume.
-* The */go/src/docker-flow* inside the container should be working directory.
+* The */go/src/docker-flow* inside the container should be the working directory.
 * Run the above mentioned command

 For additional information, please consult [Docker Run](https://docs.docker.com/engine/reference/commandline/run/) documentation.